sarabbafrani/gfw_resist_tcp_proxy/README.md

 - need <b>root/admin</b> access in <b>both client & server</b> to modify/send/sniff crafted packet
 - we implement method1 : a prototype for proof-of-concept that can run on both windows & linux
 - its not ready for production yet but we plan to build stable and standalone version in near future

+# what is Next?
+- next step is to implement on xray-core
+- thus anyone can easily create a "tcp violation" config and revive blocked vps ip